Application and Fees

 * Applications received after the dates above will be processed on space available basis

 All International undergraduate and graduate applicants who have any educational experience outside the United States are required to provide an official evaluation in English including the cumulative grade point average.
 High school students will be required to have a document-by document evaluation.
 Students with university credit will be required to have a course-by-course evaluation.

-*Students that have attended an IB Program, a high school with US Regional Accreditation, or an American International School will not need to submit a WES Evaluation.
+*Students that have attended an IB Program, a high school with US Regional Accreditation, or an American International School will not need to submit a foreign credential evaluation.

 Educational systems differ country by country.
-The following FCE service is well versed in providing a comparison of a country’s education system to that of the United States system.
+The following foreign credential evaluation (FCE) service is well versed in providing a comparison of a country’s education system to that of the United States system.
 This comparison includes education levels, credits and grades.
 Please choose the WES ICAP evaluation.